hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 	metadata[ ,3]    # the entire 3rd column

 Just like with vectors, you can select multiple rows and columns at a time.
-Within the square brackets, you need to provide a vector of teh desired values:
+Within the square brackets, you need to provide a vector of the desired values:

 	metadata[ ,1:3] # first three columns
 	metadata[c(1,3,7), ] # first, third and seventh rows